bUnit-dev/bUnit/docs/site/index.md

 ## Sponsors

 A hugh thank you to the [sponsors of my work with bUnit](https://github.com/sponsors/egil).
-The higher tire sponsors are:
+The higher tier sponsors are:

 - [Hassan Rezk Habib (@hassanhabib)](https://github.com/hassanhabib)